What is are overuse injuries?

 An acute injury is often from a single traumatic event like rolling your ankle or tearing your hamstring.
-A chronic overuse injury on the other hand, can creep up on you a little slower.
+Overuse injuries on the other hand, can creep up on you a little slower.

 Overuse injuries are caused by repetitive trauma to various body tissue including muscles, tendons and bones.
-Shin splints and angry tendons such as an achilles tendinopathy are examples of overuse injuries that can result from repetitive forces such as running.
+Shin splints and angry tendons such as an achilles tendinopathy are examples of overuse injuries.
+Overuse injuries can result from repetitive forces such as running.

-Whilst there may be technique or equipment issues that contribute, more often than not the injured structure is simply asked to do more than its current capacity will allow.
+We know there are technique and equipment issues that contribute to overuse injuries.
+However, often the injured structure is simply asked to do more than its current capacity will allow.

 This means there is too much load or stress placed on the tissue too quickly, and the body can not adapt fast enough.
 This is why I prefer to call these types of injuries “overcapacity injuries”.

-For example, during lockdown a lot of people are taking up running to get outside, get the lungs going and the heart pumping which is great to see.
+For example, during lockdown a lot of people are taking up running to get outside which is great.

-Even if you are incredibly strong and can shift huge weights in the gym, running is a new type of load (stress) on the body that relies on tendons working like a spring (the tendon stretch-shortening cycle) along with joints and bones absorbing repetitive forces of high impact.
+Even if you are incredibly strong and can shift huge weights in the gym, running is a new type of load (stress) on the body.
+Running relies on tendons working like a spring (the tendon stretch-shortening cycle).
+Runnings also exposes joints and bones to large repetitive forces of high impact.

-If we go from doing no running at all to suddenly running 20km per week, structures like our achilles tendon might not currently have the required capacity to withstand this.
+As an example, going from not running to running 20km a week causes a sudden spike.
+Structures like our achilles tendon might not currently have the required capacity to withstand this.
 We need to build this capacity incrementally, and ensure recovery is optimised.

 How do I avoid an overuse injury?